strayptr/wow/README.md

 ---

-### installation step 1 - install your dependencies
+### installation step 1 - preparing for your `wow`

--
+Install the dependencies for your platform:

 #### windows dependencies